kshedden/workshops/ds-academy/foundations.md

 - In the conventional setting, we observe _training data_
   $\\{(X_i, Y_i), i=1, \ldots, n\\}$ consisting of joint observations of $X$ and
   $Y$.
 The goal is to estimate the conditional distribution $P(Y|X)$ from the training data.
-We can then use the estimated conditional distributikon
+We can then use the estimated conditional distribution
   $\hat{P}(Y|X)$ to predict $Y$ from a given value of $X$.
 This is often done using the conditional mean $E[Y|X]$.
 But it is also possible to use other conditional quantities.